Questions? Interested in publishing with Pawpress?

 collections of her students' works, Stories From The Heart,

 Vol. 2, was also named a bestseller by Amazon.com.
-Obviously
+The most

-We also will put your book up on our website, which gets
+up book signings, and will put your book up on our websites.
+We

 We have experience with producing books in a variety of